-Ingham County Prosecutor Dunnings plans to resign in wake of prostitution charges
+Ingham County Prosecutor Dunnings plans to resign

 Lansing — Ingham County Prosecutor Stuart Dunnings III, who faces multiple criminal charges of engaging with prostitutes, has placed himself on three months paid medical leave and plans to resign from office July 2.

 In a letter sent Tuesday to Ingham County officials, Dunnings said he would be taking a medical leave of absence until July 1 and then tender his resignation from office the following the day.

 Dunnings, 63, has been off the job for two weeks after being arrested and charged with 15 criminal counts for allegedly having sex with hundreds of prostitutes between 2010 and 2015.